 I often worked on ehealth when I was feeling low

 Q: What did you like about ehealth?
 "I liked the way that you can work on your problems whenever you want to.
 I often did so when I was feeling low.
 Just being busy with it helped me to feel less stressed and the anxiety I was feeling at that moment began to go away".

 Q: What would you have changed about the online part of your treatment?
 "For me, the sleep diary in the app could be improved.
 It was a shame that my sleep diary only showed my sleep efficiency.
 I would have liked it if I could have seen how many hours I slept per night and per week.
 More information about my sleep behaviour would have been useful."

 Q: Soon you will have your last session with your psychologist.
 What role does ehealth still play in your daily life?
-"I still fill in my sleep diary every day, but I have finished the Generalized Anxiety module.
+"I still fill in my sleep diary every day, but I have finished the Generalised Anxiety module.
 The therapy has ensured that I am now less likely swayed by negative thoughts.
 I regularly follow the mental steps that I learnt during the sessions.
 Among other things, by using ehealth have I mastered a more realistic and healthier way of thinking.
 If I have a bad nights sleep, for example, I can put it into perspective better than before.
 Before having therapy, I thought everything in my life would immediately go bad from lack of sleep.
 Now I feel more and more confident that no harm will come from a few hours less sleep. "